 Is Painting Tiles a Good Idea?

 Painting tiles is a job which is often hit or miss.
 You could be left with a lovely finish that will last for many years, or the paint could start to peel after a few days.
-That's why we only recommend painting tiles as a temporary fix.
-If you want to paint over some tiles as a budget friendly alternative to a complete renovation, go for it!
-However, if you're completely renovating your bathroom or kitchen, we recommend spending some extra money on new tiles.
+That's why we only recommend painting tiles as a temporary fix, if you're completely renovating your bathroom or kitchen, we recommend spending some extra money on new tiles.

 You Will Need: